infracost/docs/docs/supported_resources.md

 ### Amazon Web Services (AWS)

 On-demand prices are used by default unless specified otherwise in the [usage file](/docs/usage_based_resources#infracost-usage-file).
+GovCloud regions are also supported.

 | Service name | Main Terraform resources      | Notes |
 | ---          | ---                           | ---   |